Woutifier/edx-documentation/en_us/developers/source/conventions/safe_templates.rst

 See :ref:`HTML-Escape Mako by Default`.

-The default HTML-escaping is all that is required, even when passing JSON to a data attribute that may later be read by JavaScript.
+The default HTML-escaping is all that is required, even when passing JSON to a data attribute that might later be read by JavaScript.
 See the following example.

 .. code-block:: mako